Herbertshire Castle

 The castle remained in the Forbes family for the rest of its existence.
-For a period in the late nineteenth century it was a boarding school, but it later returned to use as a residence for the Forbes family.
-The Castle suffered a tragic and catastrophic fire on 20 December 1914.
-The fire started before 5am, when the household was sound asleep.
-Most of the twenty-four occupants escaped.
-These included Mr and Mrs Charles William Forbes (4th of Callendar), the four Forbes daughters (Louise, Agnes, Margaret and Marion, aged 10 to 16) - after a dramatic rescue from the turret by ladder - and two maids who leaped across a 22-foot gap to an adjoining roof.
+For a period in the late 19th century it was a boarding school, but it later returned to use as a residence for the Forbes family.
+The castle suffered a tragic and catastrophic fire on 20 December 1914.
+The fire started before 5 am, when the household was sound asleep.
+Most of the 24 occupants escaped.
+These included Mr and Mrs Charles William Forbes (4th of Callendar), the four Forbes daughters (Louise, Agnes, Margaret and Marion, aged 10 to 16) – after a dramatic rescue from the turret by ladder – and two maids who leaped across a 22-foot gap to an adjoining roof.
 However, three people died.
 Two of them were young guests, the sisters Cynthia Graham (14 years old) and Clare Graham (whose 16th birthday it was), visiting from nearby Airthrey Castle; their beautiful tomb can be found at Old Logie Kirk.
 The third was Mrs Forbes's companion Rachel Littlejohn, the daughter of a distinguished Edinburgh professor.
 These three were occupying bedrooms on the top floors.
 No available ladder could reach them, and the windows were barred.
 Because of the castle's location on high ground, the blaze could be seen for many miles around.

 The castle, gutted by the fire, remained fittingly in ruins until its demolition in the 1950s.